 For purposes of the statement of cash flows, the Authority considers all highly liquid investment instruments purchased with an original maturity of three months or less to be cash equivalents.
-Cash and cash equivalents consist of a checking account and petty cash.
+Cash and cash equivalents consists of checking accounts and petty cash.